 1. No Surprises!
-Consistency is Vital for Building Trust and Increasing Sales
+Consistency Is Vital for Building Trust and Increasing Sales

-We’ve talked about the importance of building brand trust and how it can benefit small business.
+We’ve talked about the importance of building brand trust and how it can benefit small businesses.
 But how does a new and/or small business brand go about building that trust?
 By consistently delivering on a brand’s promise.
 This is the quickest and most straightforward way to start building confidence behind your brand, because, well, consumers appreciate reliability and hate change.
 Write that down!
 Consumers hate change.

 Consistency creates harmony between all aspects of your business, from your social media channels to your restaurant menus.
 Prioritizing uniformity means not only ensuring that your brand design is the same across all mediums, but also ensuring that the intangible sides of your brand adhere to similar guidelines.
 Let’s look at some big brands that have done it well.